saltech-consulting/blog/custom_input_formatter/README.md

-If you are interested, you can check our solution under // github route //
+If you are interested, you can check our solution under [here](scripts/inputformatter.js).

-// link to github file //